andersmurphy/andersmurphy-blog/resources/posts/2018-11-24-clojure-validating-phone-numbers.md

   :dependencies [[com.googlecode.libphonenumber/libphonenumber "8.9.9"]
 ```

 Then we import the `PhoneNumberUtil` class and use the `.parse` method which takes: an instance of `PhoneNumberUtil`, a phone number string, and a default region string (which in this case we have just left empty).
 It returns a `PhoneNumber` which we then parse into the `.isValidNumber` method for validation.

-According to the source code `PhoneNumberUtil/getInstance` implements the singleton pattern.
-So, calling it multiple times will only result in one instance being created.
+*Note: According to the source code `PhoneNumberUtil/getInstance` implements the singleton pattern.
+So, calling it multiple times will only result in one instance being created.**

 ```clojure
 (ns core